 Different adults play differently with their children.
 Parents, family members, and other caregivers all provide different opportunities for your child to play, explore, and learn.
-You may prefer to play active games or to take your child for a walk to explore outside so he can touch, smell the natural materials.
+You may prefer to play active games or to take your child for a walk to explore outside so he can touch and smell the natural materials.
 Your partner may prefer to play games with rules.
 You may like to read to your child while your partner tells stories and acts them out.
 That is okay.
-Children need more than one adult in their lives.
+Children need more than one adult in their lives who may all play differently.